REMEMBRANCE, CAMPING, COOKOUTS AND TRAVEL

 Whether your camping style is a rustic and remote streamside campsite away from roads and maybe even trails, or an RV with all the amenities and conveniences of home, getting away from it all is a favorite way to relax over the summer.

-Memorial Day packs the roads with weekenders looking to escape the crowds and find some peace and solitude, or at least some time in the outdoors without your neighbor’s lawnmower shattering the silence.
-Take the kids fishing or canoeing, spend some time boating or maybe waterskiing or tubing.
+Memorial Day packs the roads with weekenders looking to escape the crowds and find some peace and solitude, or at least spend time in the outdoors without your neighbor’s lawnmower shattering the silence.
+Take the kids fishing or canoeing, go boating or maybe waterskiing or tubing.
 Whatever your favorite way to relax and have fun, enjoy it safely.
 Traveling early ahead of the crowds or waiting until they’ve dispersed makes the trip less stressful and you to get to start and end on a good note.

 Memorial Day Facts